Phishing Attacks

 Amount tracking Spend accounting Each transfer reduces the remaining allowance

-Real-World Defense: Uniswap's Permit2 already implements expiring approvals in production today.
-Its AllowanceTransfer contract inherently stores a uint48 expiration alongside every user approval, and SignatureTransfer enforces one-time signatures that are absolutely useless after a single use.
+Uniswap's Permit2 implements expiring approvals.
+Its AllowanceTransfer contract stores a uint48 expiration with each user approval, while SignatureTransfer supports one-time signatures that cannot be reused after consumption.

 1. You are prompted to "verify" your wallet by signing what looks like a harmless message.

-2. In reality, that signature is heavily structured and contains: your token address, the malicious spender, an approved amount, a deadline, and a nonce.
+2. The structured message contains the token address, spender, approved amount, deadline, and nonce.

 3. The attacker takes your raw signature and submits it on-chain via the permit() function.

-4. Armed with valid approval, the attacker instantly calls transferFrom() and empties your wallet.
+4. With a valid approval, the attacker calls transferFrom() to move the approved tokens.

 Address poisoning targets a habit almost everyone in crypto has: copy-pasting addresses directly from their transaction history.

-1. The Setup: The attacker uses software to generate a "vanity" wallet address that identically matches the first 4-6 and last 4-6 characters of an address you frequently use.
+1. The attacker generates a "vanity" wallet address that matches the first 4-6 and last 4-6 characters of an address you frequently use.

-2. The Bait: They send a tiny amount of tokens (or a zero-value transaction) to you using this lookalike address.
+2. They send you a tiny amount of tokens, or a zero-value transaction, from that lookalike address.

-3. The Trap: This fake address now secretly resides in your recent transaction history on block explorers or your wallet UI.
+3. The lookalike address now sits in your recent transaction history on block explorers and wallet interfaces.

 Real incidents: